itserik0/jumpstart-workshop/content/html/embedding-things.md

 weight = 3
 +++

-We can embed many types of media and other content into an HTML page.
+Many types of media and other content can be embedded directly into an HTML page.

 ### Images